Policy & Principles

 SASIG Policy Principles

-- To give the people of the UK the social and business opportunities to travel from their nearest airport where feasible.
+i.
+To give the population of all parts of the UK the social and business opportunities to travel from their nearest airport where feasible.

-- To ensure that good quality surface access links are provided to airports, particularly public transport links that create integrated transport hubs.
+vii.
+To ensure that good quality surface access links are provided to airports, particularly public transport links that create integrated transport hubs and where access to an airport is either likely to or is known to cause congestion issues.

-- To work with Government and other bodies to ensure that noise impacts as a result of airport growth, airspace changes and flight path changes on local communities are minimised and mitigated.
+ix.
+To work with Government and other bodies to ensure that noise impacts as a result of airport growth, airspace changes and flight path changes on local communities are reduced and mitigated.

-- To support the coordination and integration of the full spectrum of national policies on issues relating to aviation.
-This must accord with international and regional policy-making and implementation.
+x.
+To support the coordination and integration of the full spectrum of national policies on issues relating to aviation.
+This must accord with international and regional policy making and implementation.

-- To promote investigation of the impacts of the air freight industry, supporting the development of air freight infrastructure where it is the most appropriate mode.
+xi.
+To promote investigation of the economic and environmental impacts of the air freight industry, supporting the development of infrastructure to support the sector where it can most appropriately be accommodated.